anbox-cloud/discourse-docs/tutorial/installing-appliance.md

 * AWS Graviton (Arm) and x86 offer equal performance for Android applications.
 * GPUs are available for both x86 and AWS Graviton (Arm).
+  [note type="information" status="Note"]To use GPUs with AWS Graviton (Arm), you must select a [G5g instance](https://aws.amazon.com/de/ec2/instance-types/g5g/).
+This instance type might not be available in all regions.[/note]
 * Not all Android applications support the x86 ABI.
 Therefore, some applications can run only on Arm.

 For detailed information about the offering, see the following pages on the AWS Marketplace: